APRIL 8, 2026ERA · payer requirements

 • Can your team match bank deposits to ERAs using reassociation data, or does deposit research still happen manually?

-• Does your posting workflow surface line-level denials and underpayments, or mainly claim-level summaries?
+• Does your posting workflow surface line-level denials and underpayments for drug, administration, observation, discarded-drug, and session-based therapy lines, or mainly claim-level summaries?

 • Are patient control numbers and service-line control numbers preserved cleanly from claim creation through remittance posting?